CSX Q3 2021 Earnings Call Transcript

 Yeah.

-Yeah.
 Clearly, we have the rail capacity.
 We're well-positioned with all of the ports.
-And again, it's not just the international steamship companies that are coming.
-It's plastics, imports, exports, it's -- there's a lot of merchandise business, coke business that we move through these ports as well.
-And so, yeah, we're working with them through the transload facilities either our own facilities are partnering with people who are building a big, big, big transload facilities on the -- along the coast to be able to handle the capacity.
-And we clearly, as I said earlier, have 30% room on the railroad to handle the traffic without making any more big investments.
+Again, it's not just the international steamship companies that are coming.
+It's plastics, imports, exports.
+There's a lot of merchandise business, bulk business that we move through these ports as well.
+Yeah, we're working with them through the transload facilities, either our own facilities or partnering with people who are building big transload facilities along the coast to be able to handle the capacity.
+We clearly, as I said earlier, have 30% of room on the railroad to handle the traffic without making any more big investments.

 All right.
 Thanks a lot, guys.